May 14, 2026

 [Insert Name]

-On the other hand, if you have to send your letter to the admission office, here’s what it might look like:
+On the other hand, if you have to send your letter to an admissions office, here’s what it might look like:

 Thank you for hosting such an informative and welcoming interview day on [Insert Date].
 Everyone I met was engaging, kind, and genuinely passionate about the school’s mission.
 I especially enjoyed my conversations with [Insert Interviewer Names], which left a lasting impression on me.